44a6z22/intagram_post_automator/README.md

 ## Cleaning cache and pictures data

-* `python cleaner.py --reset-cache`  this reset your cache.json file to it's default stat where your username and password and path to the pics folder aren't defined yet.
+* Run `python cleaner.py --reset-cache`  this resets your cache.json file to it's default stat where your username and password and path to the pics folder aren't defined yet.
-* `python cleaner.py --reset-datastore` to reset the data.json file to is initial stat
+* Run `python cleaner.py --reset-datastore` to reset the data.json file to is initial stat

 ## Delete a picture